marilatte53/Files/doc/ideas.md

     - enter:
         - enter dir
         - execute/open file
-- search by typing
+- filter dir
-    - exit with ESC, clear with ESC again
+    - exit tf with ESC, clear with ESC when not in tf
-    - first try startsWith search, fall back to contains search
+    - order startsWith-filter first, then contains-filter
-    - CTRL+S hotkey
+    - CTRL+S to enter textfield
+    - start typing anything
 - modification:
     - create directory with CTRL+N
     - create file with CTRL+SHIFT+N